dooboolab-community/dooboo-ui/README.md

 We love [react-hooks](https://code.fb.com/open-source/react-hooks) and willing to share our [react-native](https://facebook.github.io/react-native) ui components built in [functional components](https://logrocket.com/blog/pure-functional-components) using hooks.
 Also the `dooboo-ui` is built on top of our favorite stacks like [emotion](https://emotion.sh/docs/@emotion/native), [typescript](https://typescript.org), [jest](https://jestjs.io), [react-testing-library](https://testing-library.com/docs/react-testing-library/intro), [expo](https://expo.io), [storybook](https://storybook.js.org), and so on.

+## Notice

+Current project is forked from [dooboo-ui-legacy](https://github.com/dooboolab/dooboo-ui-legacy) to renew the project.
+We've made this decision because one of our sponsors wanted to rebrand this awesome project with better communication design and features.
+We are very happy to continue this project aggregating the aspiration of various people.
+The version of current project will start from `dooboo-ui@0.1.0` in [npm registry](https://www.npmjs.com).

 ## Documentation

 - Hosted in [github pages](https://dooboolab.github.io/dooboo-ui)